etjekant/Advanced_Chemo/README.md

 > 2. How to omit the NaN values
 > 3. how the data is normalized
 > 4. Every method what we did and why we did it
-> 5. How the number of columns got chosen.
+> 5. How the number of columns got chosen